 This course is designed to provide the theory and practice necessary to teach science at the middle school (junior high school) and high school levels.
-Students will use a variety of instructional materials and strategies to develop lessons and a unit based on the NYS Standards for Mathematics Science and Technology and appropriate State and/ or local curricula.
+Students will use a variety of instructional materials and strategies to develop lessons and a unit based on the NYS Standards for Mathematics Science and Technology and appropriate State and/or local curricula.
 The course will also focus on developing skills to help learners of different needs and abilities meet the goal of scientific literacy.
 Prerequisites: INTD 203, EDUC 204, and SPED 205.
-Corequisite: INTD 301.
-Credits: 3(2-2) Offered every spring an emphasis on literary qualities and the ways in which children's literature reflects social and cultural values.
-This course also illustrates various principles of teaching and suggests diverse ways of responding to children's literature in an elementary classroom.
-Credits: 3(3-0) Offered every spring
+Corequisite: INTD 300.
+Credits: 3(2-2) Offered every spring